top of page

 The Annual Print and PDI Competitions

-• New work can be entered but the competition should be looked upon as a review of the season’s work.
+• New work can be entered but the competition should be looked upon as a review of the seasons work.

-• Open Mono
+• Three categories are Open Colour, Mono and Nature.

 bottom of page